Ratings agencies take knife to BES, warning it faces more losses

-LISBON Two of the big three ratings agencies slashed their credit marks for Portugal's Banco Espirito Santo BES.LS and its biggest shareholder on Thursday, warning of an impact on their solvency from the founding family's growing financial problems.
+LISBON, July 17 Two of the big three ratings agencies slashed their credit marks for Portugal's Banco Espirito Santo and its biggest shareholder on Thursday, warning of an impact on their solvency from the founding family's growing financial problems.

-Standard & Poor's cut two notches from its long-term rating - to high-risk "B-" - for BES, following Tuesday's failure by the Espirito Santo family's Rioforte holding company to repay 847 million euros in debt to Portugal Telecom PTC.LS, which forced the telecom firm to take a cut in its stake of a merger with Brazil's Oi (OIBR3.SA).
+Standard & Poor's cut two notches from its long-term rating - to high-risk "B-" - for BES, following Tuesday's failure by the Espirito Santo family's Rioforte holding company to repay 847 million euros in debt to Portugal Telecom, which forced the telecom firm to take a cut in its stake of a merger with Brazil's Oi.

 S&P said its action reflected "our assessment that BES' capital position has weakened as a result of the higher losses that, according to our expectations, it is likely to face given its direct exposure to the Espirito Santo Financial Group (ESFG), to its subsidiaries, and to Rioforte."